Tested Baking & Dessert Recipes & Videos

 Chocolate Peanut Squares

-Magic Bars: Preheat oven to 350 degrees F (177 degrees C) and place the rack in the center of the oven.
-Lightly butter or spray with a non stick cooking spray a 9 x 9 inch (23 x 23 cm) square baking pan.
+Magic Bars: Preheat your oven to 350 degrees F (180 degrees C) and place the rack in the center of the oven.
+Line a 9 inch (23 cm) square baking pan with foil and then butter the foil.

-Melt the butter and pour it evenly over the bottom of your pan.
-Sprinkle the graham cracker crumbs evenly over the butter.
-Sprinkle the coconut over the crumbs.
-Sprinkle the chocolate chips over the coconut.
-Sprinkle the nuts over the chocolate chips.
+Next, sprinkle the coconut over the crumbs.
+Follow that by sprinkling the chocolate chips and butterscotch chips (if using) over the coconut.
+Then sprinkle the nuts over the butterscotch chips.
 Finally, evenly drizzle the sweetened condensed milk over all the ingredients.
 Do not mix the ingredients together, just layer them.

-Bake in the preheated oven for about 30 to 35 minutes or until a toothpick inserted into the middle of the squares comes out clean.
+Bake in the preheated oven for about 30 to 35 minutes or until golden brown and set and a toothpick inserted into the middle of the bars comes out clean.
 Remove from oven and place on a wire rack to cool.
-Cut into squares.
+Cut into bars.
 Store in the refrigerator.
 These bars can be frozen.

 Magic Bars: